 - Enable link tracking: It’s turned on by default.
 It tracks downloads and outlinks in Analytics.

 - Enable content tracking: It’s turned off by default.
 When you turn it on, Piwik PRO will track pop-ups set in a custom pop-up tag, contextual ads set in a custom content tag, and all other elements defined as content.

-- Set userID: This option lets you add your own identifier for a visitor.
-For more, read Set up a userID.
+- Set user ID: This option lets you add your own identifier for a visitor.
+For more, read how to set up a user ID.